-Non-Surgical Gum Disease Treatment in Flowery Branch
+Non-Surgical Gum Disease Treatment in Buford

-The first step in treating periodontitis is a traditional, nonsurgical gum disease treatment in Flowery Branch called scaling and root planing, which involves scraping and removing the plaque and tartar off of your teeth and root surfaces by scaling, and then smoothing away any roughness on the roots to prevent bacteria from gathering again.
+The first step in treating periodontitis is a traditional, nonsurgical gum disease treatment in Buford called scaling and root planing, which involves scraping and removing the plaque and tartar off of your teeth and root surfaces by scaling, and then smoothing away any roughness on the roots to prevent bacteria from gathering again.

 Exposed roots resulting from gum recession can be covered using gum grafts.
 During this procedure, the gum tissue is taken from your palate or from another source and used to cover the roots of one or more teeth.
 This helps reduce sensitivity and protects your roots from decay while halting further gum recession and bone loss.

 Bone grafting is a surgical procedure that promotes the growth of bone in an area where it has been destroyed by periodontal disease.
 During this treatment, your dentist or periodontist will eliminate bacteria and then place either natural or synthetic bone in the area of bone loss, along with tissue-stimulating proteins to help your body effectively regrow bone and tissue.